lincbrain/linc-docs/docs/upload.md

 In this example the data include images (`.tif`) and metadata (`.json`) from multiple brain sections.
 For each section there is a blockface photo (`_photo`) and a histological stain (`_stain`).
 Sections from Ken1 and Ken2 were either processed with a Nissl stain and imaged under brightfield microscopy (`_BF`), or processed for the fluorescent tracer Lucifer Yellow (`LY`) and imaged under darkfield microscopy (`_DF`).
 Additional sections from Ken2 were processed for the fluorescent tracer Fluoro-Ruby (`FR`) and imaged under darkfield microscopy (`_DF`).

+#### high-res histology annotation
+All datasets used for annotations use the same naming scheme as the rawdata.

+All annotation files use the following naming scheme: dataset name + _suffix when annotaing discrete segmentations, use _dseg as the suffix.

+When there are multiple annotators working on the same dataset, each annotation file is distinguish by adding a _desc-[label] entity before the suffix, where [label] is replaced by the annotator's initials.

+For example, an annotator with an initial JS would name the anotation file as sub-MR243_sample-slice0000slice0004_stain-LY_DF_desc-JS_dseg

 ### samples.tsv
 This text file is [described in detail in the BIDS specification](https://bids-specification.readthedocs.io/en/stable/modality-agnostic-files.html#samples-file).
 For Ken1, the `samples.tsv` would look like this: